Skip Ribbon Commands

 Print this page

-The Office of Victims Assistance Ministry of the Archdiocese of Los Angeles was created in April 2002 to deal with allegations of past and current sexual abuse by clergy, religious, or lay people who work or volunteer for the archdiocese.
-The Office of Victims Assistance Ministry is charged with creating a safe and compassionate environment for victims to come forward, while ensuring that civil authorities are notified and victims receive counseling and other assistance in the healing process.
+The Office of Victims Assistance Ministry addresses reports of allegations of past and current sexual abuse by clergy, religious, or lay people who work or volunteer for the archdiocese and coordinates counseling and other assistance for those victims.

 Call the Office of Victims Assistance Ministry at 213-637-7650 or 800-355-2545 to:

-• Report misconduct by a priest, deacon, or other person working or volunteering for the Archdiocese of Los Angeles or report misconduct involving a family or similar setting
+• Report misconduct by a priest, deacon, or other person working or volunteering for the Archdiocese of Los Angeles

 • Get information about the archdiocese's ongoing commitment, programs, and resources that focus on outreach to victims/survivors of sexual abuse